Byzantine-Resilient Population Protocols: Introduction

 \subsection{Contributions}

-We present lower bounds and upper bounds for the binary majority consensus problem with respect to the Byzantine adversary models.
+We present lower bounds and algorithmic upper bounds (main results) for the binary majority consensus problem with respect to the Byzantine adversary models.
 We assume the fully connected graph model where the randomized adversarial scheduler picks each time a random pair of nodes to perform an exchange.
-A comparison of our results with previous can be found on Table \ref{tab:comparison}.
+A comparison of our results with the previous work can be found in Table \ref{tab:comparison}.

-\paragraph*{Lower Bounds:} Let $a$ and $b$ be the tally of the nodes having initial value $A$ and $B$, respectively.
+{\bf Lower Bounds:} Let $a$ and $b$ be the tally of the nodes having initial value $A$ and $B$, respectively.
 Let $d = |a - b|$.
-We show that any algorithm for the Full Static Adversary requires $d = \Omega(f+1)$ in order for the honest nodes to make the right decision on the majority value.
-This holds for both deterministic and randomized algorithms.
+We show that any algorithm for the Full Byzantine adversary, even Static, requires $d\ge 2f$ in order for the honest nodes to make the right decision on the majority value.
+This holds for both deterministic and randomized algorithms, c.f., Lemma~\ref{lem:lower-full}.

-We also show a similar lower bound for the Weak Byzantine adversary, where we show that any algorithm requires $d = \Omega(f+1)$.
-This bound holds for both cases when the weak adversary can or cannot observe the resulting states of the nodes interactions.
+We also show a similar lower bound for the Weak (Dynamic) Byzantine adversary, where we show that any algorithm requires $d\ge 2(f-1)$ for a vast majority of values~$f$, c.f., Lemma~\ref{lemma:lower-weak-adaptive}.
+Slightly weaker criteria of $d\ge f-1$ can be enforced by the Weak Content-Oblivious adversary, see Lemma~\ref{lemma:lower-weak-oblivious}.

-\paragraph*{Upper Bounds:} We present three algorithms that are resilient to the strongest considered {\em Full Dynamic Byzantine Adversary} and tolerate $f \leq n/c_f$, for some constant $c_f$.
+{\bf Upper Bounds:} We present three algorithms that are resilient to the strongest considered {\em Full Dynamic Byzantine Adversary} and tolerate $f \leq n/c_f$, for some constant $c_f$.
 The first two algorithms ({\acpd} and \scfd) have {\em deterministic transition functions} for the local node states and make different assumptions about $d$.
 The third algorithm (\combined) combines the two algorithms into a single algorithm with a unified assumption~for~$d$. \begin{itemize}

 \item Algorithm \acpd: This algorithm works for $d = \Omega(f + \sqrt{n \log n})$.
 It operates with asymptotically optimal difference $d$ when $f = \Omega(\sqrt{n \log n})$.
 The asymptotic performance of the algorithm is stated in the following theorem.